 So without further ado, here are all of the upcoming Star Wars films that we currently know about in a handy, dandy release dates calendar:

 **Note: This will be a running list of dynamic content.
 As we get news, release dates/changes, and more information, we’ll update accordingly.
 So, you know, bookmark away!
 You can also stay tuned to our Star Wars hub for all things related to the universe.

 1. Star Wars: Episode IX

 Director: J.J.
 Abrams

 Of course, we have little to virtually no details regarding Star Wars: Episode 9.
 It was originally going to be directed by Colin Trevorrow (Jurassic World) and written by Rian Johnson, but now, J.J.
 Abrams will take the reins on both fronts (writing and directing).
-There are also reports that Daisy Ridley will reprise her role as Rey in both Episodes 8 and 9, although that has yet to be confirmed by Lucasfilm (and it likely won’t be).
+It’s the conclusion to the latest trilogy, of course.

 Release Date: TBA 2020

 In September 2016, Disney CEO Bob Iger mentioned in an interview with Deadline that he’s heard the pitch for Star Wars Episode IX AND they’ve hired a writer for the previously unannounced Star Wars 2020 movie.
 Given the current slate of upcoming Star Wars films, it’s probable that this will be another off-shoot film that doesn’t follow the timeline of the main films.
 It’s unclear whether or not this 2020 movie will be the rumored Boba Fett anthology film (below), so for now, we’ll keep them separate.